-In this tutorial, I have added the configurations required for ec2 user password authentication for ec2 Linux instances.
+In this tutorial, I have added the configurations required for ec2 user password authentication for AWS ec2 Linux instances.

 What is the default password for ec2?